Ulizeuz/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## AutoML
 The AutoML pipeline is the following:

 - Tabular Dataset.
-We create this dataset with the bank data
+We create this dataset with the bank data.
+- Data preparation.
+In tis step we uses OneHotEncoder for preprocessing to encode categorical features as a one-hot numerical array.
 - AutoML.
 We can evaluate different models in this step
 - AutoML Model.
 Using AutoML we can find another optimized model

-AutoML generated 27 iterations, the best model with 0.9184 of accuracy was VotingEnsemble
+AutoML generated 27 iterations, the best model with 0.9184 of accuracy was VotingEnsemble with the following classifiers:

+-  min_samples_leaf=0.01
+-  min_samples_split=0.01
+-  min_weight_fraction_leaf=0.0
+-  n_estimators=25
+-  n_jobs=1
+-  oob_score=False
+-  random_state=None
+-  verbose=0
+-  warm_start=False

 ## Pipeline comparison

 Comparing the two models, AutoML has better performnace in accuracy (0.9184) and in architecture (seamless pipeline, less steps)

 ## Future work
-I'd like to clean up the project (remove innecesary comments, include outputs after each steps, delete the compute cluster) and find another options for hyperparameters to improve SciKit-learn pipeline
+I'd like to clean up the project (remove innecesary comments, include outputs after each steps) and find another options for hyperparameters to improve SciKit-learn pipeline